-Seoul has not always been a dream destination of mine, but after seeing the insane amount of talent surface from that area in particular over that past year, I knew I had to arrange a visit.
+Korea has not always been a dream destination of mine, but after seeing the insane amount of talent surface from Seoul, in particular over the past year, I knew I had to arrange a visit.
 Jump to a few months later and I'm dropping down into Incheon International Airport filled with anticipation for all the experiences that lay before me.

 I wasn't sure what being heavily tattooed in Korea would be like, but it turned out that it wasn't at all what I had expected.
 I get stared at more in New York than I ever did in Asia.
 The customs agent even gave me a thumbs up on my artwork, which is far better than having my septum ring pulled on like the agent did in Cambodia.
 Leaving the airport, I headed to my hostel hoping my subway savvy would come to my aid.
 And to help ease the jet leg looming over my head, I picked up some Soju, Korean rice liquor, on the way...drinking is street legal here, and that's only the beginning of why Seoul is such a sweet spot!